Patient Portal LOGIN NEW USER đź’ł Pay Bill

 Right to Notification.
 You have the right to receive notifications of breaches of your unsecured PHI.

 Right to choose someone to act on your behalf.
-If you have given someone healthcare power of attorney or if someone is your legal guardian or healthcare proxy, that person can exercise your rights and make choices about your health information.
-We will make sure the person has this authority and can act for you before we take any action.
+If you have given someone healthcare power of attorney or if someone is your legal guardian or healthcare proxy, that person can exercise your rights and make choices about your PHI.
+We will make sure the person has this authority and can act for you before we disclose any PHI to them or take any action in response to a request the person might have made.

 Questions about our policies and procedures, requests to exercise individual rights, and complaints should be directed to our Compliance Department at 845-342-2567 or via email at compliance@middletownmedical.com.